kubernetes/committee-security-response/security-release-process.md

 ##### Associate

-A role for those wishing to join the PST.
+A role for those wishing to join the PSC.
 They should not currently be a member of security@kubernetes.io.

 Their rotation will involve the following: